Goodbye, Farewell and Amen: Plot

 The film begins with Hawkeye Pierce being treated at a psychiatric hospital by Sidney Freedman.
-It is revealed he suffered a nervous breakdown while working in the operating room.
+It is revealed he suffered a PTSD-induced nervous breakdown while working in the operating room.
 He tells Freedman about a recent beach outing by a busload of camp staff.
 They picked up some refugees and wounded soldiers on their return home.
-Forced to pull off the road to avoid an enemy patrol, Hawkeye remembers telling a refugee to keep her chicken quiet; in doing so the chicken was smothered and died.
+Forced to pull off the road to avoid an enemy patrol, Hawkeye remembers telling a refugee to keep her chicken quiet, causing her to smother it.
+Only to find out later he was tragically misremembering the incident--a lapse that contributes to his breakdown.

 Conditions back at the 4077 are chaotic with the camp now home to large numbers of refugees and prisoners of war.
 A wounded tank driver demolishes the camp latrine and abandons the tank in the camp.
 Charles Winchester leaves camp to perform his ablutions and meets five Chinese soldiers on a motorcycle-sidecar combination eager to surrender.
-The men are revealed to be musicians and Winchester marches them to camp while they play Oh!
-Susanna.
+The men are revealed to be musicians and Winchester marches them to camp while they play "Oh!
+Susanna".
 B.J. eagerly takes possession of the motorcycle while Winchester begins to teach the prisoners classical music.
 Despite a language barrier, the musicians recognize Mozart's name and learn to play Mozart's Clarinet Quintet.

 Margaret Houlihan and Winchester discuss their postwar careers.
-Houlihan is offered an Army administrative post while Winchester is disappointed to find his absence from Boston has let a less talented colleague take a coveted chief surgeon spot.
-Winchester receives a letter to the contrary, but becomes angry after learning from Klinger that Margaret had intervened in the selection process by having a relative pull strings.
+Houlihan is offered an Army administrative post while Winchester is disappointed to find his absence from Boston has left a less talented colleague as the front-runner for a coveted chief surgeon spot.
+Winchester eventually receives a letter confirming his appointment to the position, but becomes angry after learning from Klinger that Margaret had intervened in the selection process by having a relative pull strings.

 Klinger falls in love with a refugee named Soon-Lee Han, who wants to return to the combat zone to find her missing parents.
 B.J.
 Hunnicutt receives repatriation orders and prepares to leave once Colonel Potter can get a replacement surgeon.
 The chaos in the camp is intensified by enemy mortar fire on the abandoned tank.
 Father Mulcahy loses his hearing while saving POWs under fire in their holding area.
 He swears B.J. to secrecy about the nature of his injury, afraid the Army will return him home, away from the local orphans he has tended throughout his time in Korea.